aleksanderbl29/aleksanderbl29/README.md

 ## 👨‍💻 About me

-I am a political science student @ Aarhus University in Denmark with special interests in quantitative data analysis and voter behaviour.
+I am a political science student @ Aarhus University with special interests in quantitative data analysis and voter behaviour.

 In my free time I find a lot of joy in learning about Linux, Docker, Ansible and Home Assistant.
 A lot of things in tech pique my interest